Yukioru/react-library-vite-monorepo/README.md

 # React Library Vite template

-Charged with Storybook, CSS Modules, Husky, Lint-staged, Vite, LightningCSS and more.
+Charged with Storybook, CSS Modules, Husky, Lint-staged, Vite and more.

 ## How to ..